Basim415/LostInLetters/README.md

 ## 🎮 About the Game

-In **Lost In Letters**, players are given a 4x4 grid of letters that contains exactly **four hidden 4-letter words**.
-These words are randomly selected from a dictionary and their letters are shuffled and placed into the grid.
+In **Lost In Letters**, players are presented with a 4x4 grid of shuffled letters that contains exactly **four hidden 4-letter English words**.
+These words are:
+- Randomly fetched from a public API at runtime
+- Checked for validity using a live dictionary lookup

 You have **3 attempts** to guess the correct set of words.
-Guesses must be valid (using available letters) and match the exact hidden words chosen by the game.
+Guesses must:
+- Use only letters available in the grid
+- Be one of the four selected words
+- Be valid English words

 There are two ways to play:
 - **Command-Line Version**: Simple text interface